mtribes/client-ios/README.md

 ## Installation

-First you'll need to install the CLI and integrate your mtribes Space by following our
+If you haven't already, first install the CLI and integrate your mtribes Space by following our
 [Getting started](https://developers.mtribes.com/docs/sdk/getting-started).

-Once a Space is integrated, head over to our
-[iOS SDK integration guide](https://developers.mtribes.com/docs/sdk/client/ios#code-integration) to install the SDK using preferred method.
+Once your Space is integrated, head on over to our [iOS SDK integration guide](https://developers.mtribes.com/docs/sdk/client/ios#code-integration) to install the SDK using your preferred method.